-They’ve recorded some worship songs to DAT and want to distribute them via, of all things, Cassette tape, to some local residents.
+They’ve recorded some worship songs to DAT and want to distribute them to some local residents via (of all things) cassette tape.

-How can I get my levels up comparable to commercially available music found on cassette?
-I’ve ensured that all my meters are as close to red as I can get them without going into the red and causing distortion.
+How can I get the levels up to be comparable to commercially available recordings?
+All of my meters are as close to red as I can get them without going into the red and causing distortion.

 In a word, the answer is compression.
 Proper use of compression will raise the average sound level and thus raise the perceived volume of sound without making peak levels much higher.